themattinthehatt/behavenet/README.md

 # BehaveNet

+NOTE: This is a beta version, we will release the first stable version by early February

 BehaveNet is a probabilistic framework for the analysis of behavioral video and neural activity.
 This framework provides tools for compression, segmentation, generation, and decoding of behavioral videos.
 Please see the